355th Infantry Regiment (United States): World War I

 The soldiers conducted final training activities before boarding motor buses, a US Army first, and moved to the front near Beaumont on 4 August.
-The 1st battalion of the regiment was the first unit from the division to occupy any of the active front and on the night of 7-8 August was subjected to a severe gas shell bombardment.
+The 1st Battalion of the regiment was the first unit from the division to occupy any of the active front and on the night of 7-8 August was subjected to a severe gas shell bombardment.
 The unit continued on the front lines conducting raids, patrolling the enemy wire, capturing prisoners, and gathering information for the upcoming St. Mihiel offensive.

-On the morning of 12 September, after a fierce artillery barrage, the regiment advanced 20 kilometers capturing the villages of Euvezin, Boullionville, Beney, and Xammes along with a large number of prisoners and much war material.
+On the morning of 12 September, after a fierce artillery barrage, the regiment advanced 20 kilometers, capturing the villages of Euvezin, Bouillonville, Beney, and Xammes along with a large number of prisoners and much war material.
 The unit stayed on the line until 8 October when it was relieved by elements of the 37th Division.
 They were given a much needed rest, received replacements, and were moved to the Argonne sector in preparation for another push.

 On 1 November a new offensive was begun with the regiment held in reserve.
 After two days of intense fighting the unit took up positions on the front lines to continue the advance taking Barricourt, Beaufort, Laneuville, Luzy, and Cesse before the armistice was signed on 11 November ending hostilities.

 On 24 November the regiment crossed the Meuse, Rhine, and Saar rivers to assume occupation duties in the German town of Saarburg.
 The regiment entered into a strenuous training period and at the final period of training received the highest rating for organizations in the division.
 On 23 April 1919, General John J. Pershing and Secretary of War Newton D. Baker conducted a final review of the regiment near Trier before the unit was ordered back to the United States.

 Movement began on 9 May and the regiment arrived at Brest and embarked on the SS Leviathan, then the largest ship afloat.
-The SS Leviathan entered New York Harbor on 22 May and the unit headed for Camp Funston where the regiment was demobilized between 1 – 3 June.
+The SS Leviathan entered New York Harbor on 22 May and the unit headed for Camp Funston where the regiment was demobilized between 1–3 June.